oracle/node-oracledb/doc/api.md

 Pools are added to the cache if a [`poolAlias`](#createpoolpoolattrspoolalias) property is provided in the [`poolAttrs`](#createpoolpoolattrs) object when invoking `oracledb.createPool()`.
-If a pool with the alias 'default' is not in the cache and a pool is created without providing a pool alias, that pool will be cached using the pool alias 'default'.
-The pool with this pool alias is used by default in methods that utilize the connection pool cache.
+If a pool with the alias 'default' is not in the cache and a pool is created without providing a pool alias, this pool will be cached using the pool alias 'default'.
+This pool is used by default in methods that utilize the connection pool cache.

 There can be multiple pools in the cache provided each pool is created with